Maid in Manhattan

 Maid in Manhattan is a 2002 American romantic comedy drama film directed by Wayne Wang and based on a story by John Hughes, who is credited using a pseudonym.
 It stars Jennifer Lopez, Ralph Fiennes, and Natasha Richardson.
 In the film, a hotel maid and a high-profile politician fall in love.
-The film was released on December 13, 2002, by Columbia Pictures and was a box office success, grossing $154 million against its $55 million budget, while receiving mixed reviews.
+The film was released on December 13, 2002, by Sony Pictures Releasing and was a box office success, grossing $154.9 million against its $55 million budget, while receiving mixed reviews.

 Plot

 Marisa Ventura, a single mother raising her son Ty, works as a maid at the Beresford Hotel in Manhattan.
 When not in school, Ty spends time with Marisa's fellow hotel workers, who think she can be promoted to management.

 While Marisa and her co-worker Stephanie are cleaning the room of socialite Caroline Lane, Stephanie convinces Marisa to try on an expensive Dolce & Gabbana coat.
 Lane had previously asked for it to be returned to the store, and Stephanie argues that it "technically" does not belong to anyone.
 Elsewhere in the hotel, Ty befriends senatorial candidate Christopher "Chris" Marshall, who he learns has an interest in Richard Nixon, the subject of his school project.

 Ty wants to go with Chris to walk his dog, and the pair go to Caroline's room to ask Marisa for permission.
 Chris meets Marisa, who is still wearing that designer coat and is instantly smitten with her.
-While not knowing how she is a maid, he assumes she is Caroline.
+Not knowing that she is a maid, he assumes she is Caroline.
 The trio spend some time together at the park.
 Though Marisa and Chris are attracted to each other, she is terrified that management will find out about the ruse and makes it a point to avoid him afterward.

 Chris asks the hotel's head butler, Lionel Bloch, to invite "Caroline Lane" to lunch but is confused when Caroline shows up instead of Marisa.
 When she receives the invitation, Marisa is present and even advises Caroline on what to wear for their "lunch à deux."
 When Caroline shows up, Chris asks his assistant Jerry Siegal to find "the other Caroline Lane."
 He promises to attend an important dinner and wishes her to accompany him.
 Jerry asks Lionel to find her.